 This post is also available in: Türkçe

-In a recent article, writer Olivia Goldhill points out that the rise in different sexual identities comes from a desire to more accurately describe our sexual feelings outside of the confining identities of gay, straight and bisexual.
+Writer Olivia Goldhill points out that the rise in different sexual identities comes from a desire to more accurately describe our sexual feelings outside of the confining identities of gay, straight and bisexual.
 All those words imply a certain gender, but none of the specific feelings or behaviors involved in attraction.

 Goldhill says that new words for describing other sexualities do several important things: First, they help de-couple sexual attraction from gender.
 Second, they help people who experience similar types of attraction to find and learn from each other.
 Third, they help people reclaim their individuality.

 Most importantly, they remind us that our sexual desires are fluid rather than fixed identities.
 A gay man can feel bisexual or even asexual.
-A lesbian can become an autosexual one moment and an objectumsexual the next.
+A lesbian can become autosexual one moment and objectumsexual the next.
 It doesn’t have to threaten or upset you — it just shows how complex and playful human desire actually is.

 An autosexual is someone who has a great deal of trouble responding to someone else sexually but can respond fairly or very well to their own touch.
 As the old saying goes, “Don’t knock masturbation.
 It’s sex with someone you love.”

 An asexual person is one who has no sexual feelings or desires.
 Keep in mind that an asexual person can still feel primarily attracted to one or more genders in a romantic, intellectual or emotional way, and can also enjoy physical contact and mutual nudity, despite their disinterest in sex.

 A graysexual is a person who really doesn’t want sex very often, but who sometimes experiences sexual attraction or sexual desire.
 This word can also refer to someone who has a low sex drive, though the “gray” in graysexual refers more to the middle ground between asexual and sexual feelings rather than old age.